Megan R. Baca

 • McAfee’s $14 billion sale to an investor group comprised of Advent International, Permira Advisers, Crosspoint Capital, Canada Pension Plan Investment Board, GIC, and ADIA.

-• On its investment in Musixmatch, a leading global music data platform based in Italy.
+• Its investment in Musixmatch, a leading global music data platform based in Italy.
 Musixmatch features the world’s largest lyrics metadata collection, which it provides to digital service providers including Amazon Music, Apple Music, Google, Instagram, Spotify, and Tidal.

-• In a unique simultaneous carve-out acquisition of AT&T’s television business, including DirecTV and AT&T TV, and purchase of a 30% stake in the newly carved-out business for $1.8 billion.
+• A unique simultaneous carve-out acquisition of AT&T’s television business, including DirecTV and AT&T TV, and purchase of a 30% stake in the newly carved-out business for $1.8 billion.

 • Represented HP Inc. in its $425 million multi-jurisdiction carve-out acquisition of HyperX, the gaming peripheral and accessory division of Kingston Technology Company.
 In addition to purchasing the U.S. assets of HyperX business, HP Inc. completed associated acquisitions in other jurisdictions including Taiwan, the United Kingdom, Ireland, and the People’s Republic of China.